2023 Best Value Religious Studies Schools in the Middle Atlantic Region

 Top 10 Best Religious Studies Schools

 Our 2023 rankings named Jewish Theological Seminary of America the best value school in the Middle Atlantic Region for religious studies students.
-Located in the city of New York, Jewish Theological Seminary of America is a private not-for-profit school with a small student population.
+Located in the city of New York, Jewish Theological Seminary of America is a private not-for-profit college with a fairly small student population.

-The average tuition and fees for an out-of-state undergraduate student at Jewish Theological Seminary of America are $66,064 a year.
+Out-of-state tuition fees for undergraduate students at Jewish Theological Seminary of America are $66,064 per year.
 After completing their degree, religion graduates from Jewish Theological Seminary of America carry an average student debtload of $19,625.

 A rank of #2 on this year’s list means University of Scranton is a great value for religious studies students.
 University of Scranton is a small private not-for-profit school located in the small city of Scranton.